-In summary, alternative E is a potentially reasonable alternative for an export cable landfall of three circuits, in the event that land rights can be obtained for the private parcels adjacent to Laurelton Boulevard, as well as other necessary land rights (i.e., parkland use and conversion).
-The Applicant is evaluating the feasibility of installation of three circuits in the event that the cable landfall is limited to the public right-of-way.
+In summary, alternative E is a potentially reasonable alternative for an export cable landfall of two circuits, in the event that land rights can be obtained.
 Due to the proximity of cable landfall alternative E to sensitive noise and air quality receptors, as well as potential onshore traffic impacts, this cable landfall alternative is anticipated to have greater potential onshore environmental and stakeholder impacts compared to the proposed alternative (alternative A), as well as having a longer submarine export cable route; therefore, alternative E was not selected as the proposed alternative.
 See also Section 3.8.2 for discussion of onshore export cable routing alternatives associated with cable landfall alternative E.